Anita Ghai

-Anita Ghai (born 23 October 1958) is an Indian academic who was the former president of Indian Association of Women's Studies.
-She is currently a professor at School of Human Studies, Ambedkar University, Delhi since November 2015.
-She is also a disability rights activist in India working in the areas of sexuality, gender, health and education rights.
+Anita Ghai (born 23 October 1958 - 11 December 2024) was an Indian academic who was the former president of Indian Association of Women's Studies.
+She was a professor at School of Human Studies, Ambedkar University, Delhi.
+She was also a disability rights activist in India working in the areas of sexuality, gender, health and education rights.
 She has authored three books.

 Early life

 Anita Ghai was born on 23 October 1958.
 She was diagnosed with Polio at the age of two.
 The polio vaccine came to India in 1959, one year after her birth.
 She has no memory of an "able-body".
 Ever since she was a child, external messages were given that being disabled is equivalent to being defective.
 As a child, she was made to visit temples, shamans, tantric priests and faith healers to find "cures" to her disability.
 She was unusually allowed to share a room with her male cousins, due to notions that desexualise disabled girls.